FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 # Configuration
 Enabling KMS Encryption in your Cluster involves 3 steps:

-1. Preparing your Vaults Transit Engine & Kubernetes Auth Method (highly recommended, rather than using a static hardcoded Vault Token)
+1. Preparing your Vaults Transit Engine & Auth Method
 2. Deploying the `vault-kubernetes-kms` Plugin
 3. Enabling the encryption provider configuration for the `kube-apiserver`.